Winter Bird Walk in Inari

 - open-fire hot drink with local snack

 We walk on paths at a slow pace about 1 hour.
 Our route rises on a small hill.
+Nature can be unpredictable, so we may not see many birds during our walk.

 Please, see the video “How to dress for the arctic winter” .
 For example your shoes need to be large enough, your socks should be non-cotton socks (at least two pairs) and you should wear many layers of clothing according to the prevailing weather conditions.